Gluten Free Guide to Fast Food & Fast Casual Chains

 McDonald’s

-Unfortunately, this one is super limited for gluten free options, but I wanted to mention it as sometimes on road trips it can be one of maybe two or three total options for many miles.
-Fries at McDonalds in the U.S. are sadly not gluten free.
+Unfortunately, McDonald’s is super limited for gluten free options, but I wanted to mention it as sometimes on road trips it can be one of maybe two or three total options for many miles.
+First, the fries at McDonald’s in the U.S. are sadly not gluten free.
 They have wheat ingredients and their fryer is shared with things like nuggets and chicken for chicken sandwiches.
 Your safest bet here is a bunless burger.
-And that still comes with risk of cross contamination in the U.S.
+And that still comes with risk of cross-contamination in the U.S.

 Subway